-4-H RABBITS
+4-H Rabbits

-Judging starts at 8:00 a.m. in the Gillett Pavilion.

-Animals must be in place by 8:00 p.m.
-Sunday, July 21.

-Weigh-in time (for meat pen and friers) will be at check-in on Sunday, July 21 from 4-8:00 p.m.
+Wednesday, July 23 - Judging starts at 8:00 a.m. in the Gillett Pavilion.
+Animals must be in place by 4:00 p.m.
+Sunday, July 20.
+Weigh-in time (for meat pen and friers) will be at check-in on Sunday, July 20 from 4-6:00 p.m.

-Superintendents-Jason & Tynia Kessler Asst.
-Superintendent - Marie Gillett
+Superintendents-Jason & Tynia Kessler, Asst.
+Superintendent - Christian Kessler

-- 1. Exhibitors must note on entry sheets how many cages they will need. - 2.
-Each exhibitor limited to one entry in each class. - 3.
+- 1. Each exhibitor limited to one entry in each class. - 2.
+Exhibitors must note on entry sheets how many cages they will need. - 3.
+Please refer to the Livestock Birth and Ownership dates in front of this book. - 4.
 Each entry will be ear marked with a permanent ear tattoo or a waterproof ink, in either the left or right ear.
-The marking will consist of the pedigree number, or exhibitor number, or exhibitors initials. - 4.
-All meat rabbits must weigh a minimum of 3.5 lbs. each.
-Friers may also be used in a meat pen, but not in the breeding class. - 5.
+The marking will consist of the pedigree number, or exhibitor number, or exhibitors initials. - 5.
 Exhibitors only are responsible for entries to and from the Show Arena and during judging. - 6.
 Superintendents reserve the right to disqualify entries due to sickness or infection, or if exhibitor does not water and properly care for animals. - 7.
 Exhibitors may bring their own cages. - 8.
 Exhibitor can show a maximum of 14 rabbits-2 Jr. Bucks, 2 Sr. Bucks, 2 Jr. Does, 2 Sr. Does, 2 meat pens.